what3words/w3w-rust-wrapper/README.md

 ```

 > [!NOTE]
-> The service provides asynchronous functions therefore you would need to install `tokio` or any other asynchronous programming runtime.
+> The service provides async functions which depends on async runtimes such as `tokio`.

 ### Optional